 Shared office spaces are flexible.
 Instead of following the traditional 9-5 schedule, you are free to enter your office space at any time.
 In a survey, researchers found that “64 percent of respondents said that remote working flexibility has had a positive or extremely positive impact on employee engagement, while 30 percent were neutral and only 6 percent said that it has a negative effect.”
 At the same time, 77 percent of the ‘positive or extremely positive’ respondents fall into the very low category of employee turnover (0-5 percent).

 Home life or other circumstances can make it difficult to operate on a traditional work schedule.
 This can lead to feelings of stress, which in turn leads to negative physical and emotional effects.
 Productivity decreases with increased fatigue, and increased fatigue leads to less happy and healthy employees.
 In shared office spaces, 70 percent of employees reported that they felt healthier than they did in a traditional office setting.

 More Opportunities For Creativity, Collaboration

-Shared office spaces encourage greater creativity and collaboration.
+Shared office spaces encourage greater creativity in a collaborative space.
 Employees are able to share their thoughts, speak their minds, and collaborate with people they may not have had access to in a corporate office.
 Employees are exposed to coworkers with different skill sets, pushing them to think outside the box.
 And with more color and artwork built into the architecture and design, shared workspaces tend to bring out our inner creativity and personality.